Vermont: Cell phone, texting driving laws

 Vermont Senate Bill 280 (Senate version): Would ban text messaging for all drivers.
 Fines of $100/$250 plus 30-day suspension for junior drivers.
 Primary enforcement.
 Two points for first offenses; five thereafter.
 Calls for DMV education plan.
 Approved by the Senate in a 25-0 vote on Feb.
 5 and by the House in a 134-5 vote on May 6.
 Signed by the governor on June 1.
 Effective immediately.
 (Committee on Transportation)

-(Other 2010 distracted driving legislation, below, now dead)
+(Other 2010 distracted driving legislation, below, all dead)

 SB 151: Would outlaw drivers’ use of hand-held cell phones, but allows for operation with a hands-free device.
 Includes a ban on use of “other electronic communications devices” (text messaging).
 Outlaws the use of all cell phones and other electronic communications devices by a driver with a learner’s or junior license.
 Fines of up to $100.
 Sent to transportation committee Jan.
 5, 2010, with a hearing on Jan.
 12. (Sears, Brock)